h3rald/min/next-release.md

 ### New Features

-* Significantly improved the min shell prompt by leveraging the nim-noise library
+* Improved the min shell prompt (especially on Linux and macOS) by leveraging the nim-noise library, which supports unicode and multiple lines.

 ### Fixes and Improvements